Cloud-SPAN/nerc-metagenomics06-taxonomic-anno/_episodes/01-taxonomic.md

 3. Markers: They look for markers of a database made a priori in the sequences to be classified and assign the taxonomy depending on the hits obtained.

-A key result when you do taxonomic assignment of metagenomes is the abundance of each taxa or OTU in your sample.
-The absolute abundance of a taxon is the number of sequences (reads or contigs, depending on what you did) assigned to it.
-And its relative abundance is the proportion of sequences assigned to it.
+A key result when you do taxonomic assignment of metagenomes is the abundance of each taxa in your sample.
+The absolute abundance of a taxon is the number of sequences (reads or contigs within a MAG, depending on how you have performed the searches) assigned to it.
+We also often use relative abundance, which is the proportion of sequences assigned to it from the total number of sequences rather than absolute abundances.
+This is because the absolute abundance can be misleading and samples can be sequenced to different depths, and the relative abundance makes it easier to compare between samples accounting for sequencing depth differences.
 It is important to be aware of the many biases that that can skew the abundances along the metagenomics workflow, shown in the figure, and that because of them we may not be obtaining the real abundance of the organisms in the sample.

 <a href="{{ page.root }}/fig/03-06-02.png">
   <img src="{{ page.root }}/fig/03-06-02.png" alt="Flow diagram that shows how the initial composition of 33% for each of the three taxa in the sample ends up being 4%, 72% and 24% after the biases imposed by the extraction, PCR, sequencing and bioinformatics steps." />